-Expedition members need to be in Reykjavík Iceland no later than Monday, 17th of April, in time for a preparation meeting with the expedition leader in the morning of the 18th of April.
-NOTE: The preparation meeting is obligatory so that the expedition leader can assess equipment each member has brought and advice if anything needs to be replaced.
-That can then be done on Tuesday afternoon and Wednesday morning, before the flight to Kulusuk.
+Expedition members need to be in Reykjavík Iceland no later than two days before the planned flight to Greenland, in time for a preparation meeting with the expedition leader in the morning of the day before departure.

+NOTE: The preparation meeting is obligatory so that any equipment or luggage issues can be dealt with before departure to Greenland.